-Do you love well made vintage furniture as much as I do?
+Do you love well-made vintage furniture?
 There is just something about knowing a piece has lived a previous life, that gives it the kind of soul brand new department store furniture lacks.
-Aren’t we fortunate to have so many quality furniture makers in this country, who have produced work that stands the test of time?
+We are fortunate to have so many quality furniture makers in this country, who have produced work that stands the test of time!

-For a long time, I had been looking for just the right dresser makeover.
-All that was missing was the actual piece of furniture.
-But I knew that sooner or later it would show up, and so it did.
+For a long time, I had been looking for just the right dresser to transform.
+I could picture the finished piece in my head.
+All that was missing was the actual dresser.
+But I knew that sooner or later it would show up, and finally, it did.

-Dixie – I’m calling “her”, because of the manufacturer, was a lucky chance find by Mr WittyGritty.
-She’d make a good dresser for our son’s apartment, he figured.
-WRONG!
-She was exactly what I had been looking for to kick start my bedroom makeover.
+I’m calling this piece Dixie, because of her manufacturer.
+The dresser was a chance find by my husband.
+While he considered it perfect for our son’s starter apartment, I knew immediately that she was exactly what I had been looking for to kick start my bedroom makeover.
 The right size, style, lines – just perfect.
 The $20 price tag sealed the deal.

-This is not my first time at the dresser re-do rodeo and there are always lessons taught by any project.
-And so it was with this makeover.
-While Pinterest is full of quick and easy dresser re-dos, I knew from the start that I would need to be thorough and meticulous this time around.
-No short cuts for Miss Dixie!
+This is not my first time at the dresser re-do rodeo and I have learned a few lessons from previous projects.
+It would be the same with this makeover.
+While Pinterest is full of quick and easy dresser re-dos, I knew from the start that this project would not be of the quick and easy variety.
+No shortcuts for Dixie the dresser!

 This post contains affiliate links.
-You can read my affiliate link policy here.
+You can read my complete affiliate link policy here.

 After carefully unscrewing and removing every piece of brass hardware for cleaning and refreshing, remove all of the drawers and set them aside.
 You may want to label them to make things easier later.
 Spray cleaning solution – find recipes here or use something like this – inside the dresser and each of the drawers and let them sit for at least a few minutes.

 This helps to keep any potential spores and other dust particles in check.
-The task of wiping everything down with a cloth dipped in cleaning solution is straight forward and tedious, but extremely important.
+The task of wiping everything down with a cloth dipped in a cleaning solution is a bit tedious, but extremely important.
 To stay on track it helps to either work from side to side or top to bottom.

 Make sure your cloth is damp enough to moisten the surface, but not too wet.
 Try to work in a way that won’t kick up dust.
 Clean the entire dresser inside, wipe down all of the outside surfaces and repeat yet again with all of the drawers.

-And then repeat the entire wipe down process.
-This insures that any remaining particles that escaped wiping and vacuuming get picked up.
+And then repeat the entire wipe-down process.
+This ensures that any remaining particles that escaped wiping and vacuuming get picked up.

 Next up comes the actual prep part.
-I am not going to sugar coat this.
+I am not going to sugarcoat this.
 It’s a pain.
 It takes time and lots of elbow grease.
 It’ll never be done exactly the way you want.
-But it is the most important step of all, because it lays the foundation for a succesful and professional looking paint job.
+But it is the most important step of all because it lays the foundation for a successful and professional-looking paint job.
 Being thorough and meticulous will pay off – I promise.